 Practice tests are useful but they are only one part of your preparation.
 You also need to practise your general language and communication skills!
-WhereYou can fimaterialsincludingbooks.
-Thand digitYou can fi and digital sample tests on our website.
+WhereYou can fMaterialincludingbooks.
+Thand digitYou can f

 Where can I find practice tests?
 You can find official exam preparation materials online and in bookshops, including coursebooks and practice test books.
-There are also free paper-based
+There are also free paper-based and digital sample tests on our website.